All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Semaglutide in PCOS Studies

-While studies used the Wegovy dosing (2.4 mg), the findings are relevant because the active molecule is identical.
+While studies used the Wegovy dosing (2.4 mg), the findings are relevant because the active active ingredient is in the same class.
 A pilot study comparing semaglutide to metformin in women with PCOS found:

 A Larger PCOS Trial